 Eureka, Ca., (KIEM)- Not every farm has a barn, but maybe they could all use a barn owl.
-A Humboldt State University Wildlife Biologist is looking at how the raptors could play a key role in pest control for vineyards in particular.
+A Humboldt State University Wildlife Biologist is looking at how the raptors could play a key role in Pest Control for vineyards in particular.

 His team (comprised of both graduate and undergraduate students from HSU) installs and monitors nesting boxes set up in Napa.
 The more scientists learn about the owl’s nesting habits, the more they’ll be able to help farmers attract owls to their property.
 They were able to settle several owls into cozy nesting boxes.
 Then, they kept track of their hunting habits.
+It’s a shame that this strategy can’t be implemented in homes that have rodent problems too.
+Luckily, pest control Olathe ks services will happily take on the role of the owl and capture any unwanted pests.

 The boxes aren’t the only element of the project.
 Scientists also put GPS tags on the birds.
 This also helped them track nesting and hunting habits.